dhk3136/incivility-sentiment-analysis/README.md

 *as of keras 2.3, only accuracy and loss are included as built-in functions *remaining metrics are calculated by scratch within my own function

-## RESULTS

 AFTER 22 EPOCHS:
-> test loss: 0.0533
+> test loss: 0.0472
-> test accuracy: 0.9817
+> test acc: 0.9829
-> test f1: 0.7288
+> test f1: 0.7476
-> test precision_m: 0.7577
+> test precision: 0.8063
-> test recall_m: 0.7267
+> test recall: 0.7071

-Could be better--but overall, not too shabby.
-Retuning hyperparameters certainly would be my next move if this project were to continue.
+Could be better--but overall, not too shabby at all.
+Especially so since the LSTM did not utilize any external word embeddings (e.g., FasText) or pretrained weights.
+Re-tuning hyperparameters certainly would be my next move if this project were to continue, although I did experiment quite a bit between training and val runs.
 Interestingly, the batch size parameter thus far is most influential in score fluctuation.
 Generally, doubling the batch size began an epoch with a higher score than the preceding ones with smaller batch sizes.
 However, it converged much more quickly, and loss increased with each subsequent epoch.
 The default learning rate of 1e-03 was manipulated by incremental changes to little effect.
 Yet, I would need to try more extremes and less conservative decisions, there.
 The most difficult part of retuning will be the inputs, outputs of each layer, including when / how much to drop-out, trying other loss functions other than ReLU, determining the number of overall layers, and attending to the actual LSTM and its 'remembering' plus gating capacities.
 Other than the embedding layer which understandably has the most hyperparameters, the LSTM requires the most attention and perhaps tweaks to the weights and layer architecture surrounding it.
 Of course, two LSTMs in one network may also yield significant improvement.
 ___